a3xa/avenidaazul/Readme-Planned-TO-DO.md

 a3xa engine customized for avenidaazul.a3xa.com
 *************************************************

-11-feb-2016 *** WORK IN PROGRESS ***
+09-mar-2017 *** WORK IN PROGRESS ***

-- Internal Release 10.15//Maintenance-Release
+- 10.18//Regions-DBUpdate-Contents
-- Internal Release 10.16//Administrator-Widgets-PlayBar-ProgressBar
+- 10.19//WM-Webmaster-Features//Enterprises-static-json-tables
-- Administrator Release 10.17//WM-Webmaster-Features//WMTG-Enterprises-json-tables-and-html-pages-administrator-batch-generator-updater
+- 10.20//WM-Webmaster-Features//webbots-html-pages

-- Immediatly following
+- 10.21//WM-Webmaster-Features//WMXMLJ-SitemapXml-Javascript-Batch-Procedure
-* # WM-Webmaster-Features//WMHG Html pages batch generator updater for search engines bots
-* # WM-Webmaster-Features//WMXMLJ-SitemapXml-Javascript-Batch-Procedure

 *************************************************
 *************************************************